 Like Benny Green, Ethan went on to attend Berkeley High School.
-Although Ethan primarily focused on acting through high school, he always found time to play in the legendary Berkeley High Jazz big bands, and his quartet "House of Ramen."
-Ethan began experimenting with composition in high school as well, workshopping tunes and starting to find his artistic voice.
+Although Ethan focused on acting through high school, he always found time to play in the legendary Berkeley High Jazz big bands, and his quartet "House of Ramen."
+Ethan also began experimenting with composition in high school, workshopping tunes and starting to find his artistic voice.

 After living briefly in Minneapolis, Ethan moved to New York to attend the Manhattan School of Music.
 Out of high school, Ethan also discovered his passion for cancer charity work, and has made volunteering and fundraising an integral part of his life.